EmmaJane22/explorer-scouts/README.md

 - Meetings - provides information about where meetings are and who can join.
 - Events - provides information about the activities the unit participate in and has photos to showcase these.
 - Contact - provides a simple contact form for users to ask questions.
-- Thank you - the contact form is set to direct to this page rather than the Code Institue form dump.
-It redircets users back to the site.
+- Thank you - the contact form is set to direct to this page rather than the Code Institute form dump.
+It redirects users back to the site.

 ## Wireframes